blendereru/DormGO/README.md

 This endpoint is needed to notify the client when the user confirms his email.
 * `/api/confirm-email` - is needed to confirm user's email.
 * `HttpPost /api/signin` - is needed to log an existing user in the system.
 Doesn't allow to sign in until the `email` is confirmed.
+* `HttpPost /api/forgot-password` - the client should send requests here, whenever a user forgets his password.(Preview)
+* `HttpGet /api/reset-password/{userId}/{token}` - is needed to validate a token and to inform a client that a user can now send new password.(Preview)
+* `HttpPost /api/reset-password` - to save the changes in the database.(Preview)
+* `HttpPost /api/resend-confirmation-email` - requires user's email and visitorId in the body.
+Is needed when an email is not received by user.(Preview)
 ### Endpoints for authorized users `only`
 * `HttpPost /api/post/create` - the endpoint to create a `post` and make it visible for all users.
 * `HttpPost /api/post/update/{id}` - is needed to update the post info.